IsaacSchemm/DeviantArtFs/README.md

 `Deviation` and `DeviantArtStatus` objects can represent a deviation or status update that has been deleted; this is why most of the fields on those two types are marked optional.
-Check the `is_deleted` field (or `IsDeleted` property) before attempting to access any of the other fields.
+Check the `is_deleted` field before attempting to access any of the other fields.

 ## Known issues